The author of A Red Bird in a Brown Bag describes how he found an Ivory-billed Woodpecker in a Florida swamp

 I’m very optimistic that the Ivory-billed Woodpecker can persist in the Choctawhatchee River Valley.
 About 60 square miles of seasonally flooded mature hardwood and cypress-tupelo forest appears to lie along the lower 40 miles of the river.
 The Northwest Florida Water Management District, a state agency created by the Water Resources Act of 1972, owns a large portion of the forest.
 The agency purchased the property to protect the water source for beautiful Choctawhatchee Bay and has no plans to harvest timber, build additional roads, or do anything that might harm Ivory-billed Woodpeckers in the lands they control.

 Hunting pressure in most of the river basin — mostly for white-tailed deer and Wood Ducks — is light.
 Hunters are unlikely to pose any threat to Ivory-bills.
 Ironically, if any immediate danger looms for this remnant population of the Lord God Bird, it is being loved to death by birders.
 I ask them not to go into our main study site.
 An immense area of swamp forest awaits exploration in the river basin.
-See our website for seven suggested areas to search.

 I also request that birders refrain from imitating sounds made by Ivory-bills.
 We have no idea how such sounds might disrupt the birds’ activities, but we know for certain that hearing broadcast Ivory-bill sounds will diminish the experience of anyone else in the area.
 Please spread out and be quiet and respectful.
 By doing this, we can maintain the one aspect of the swamp that we have proof existed in the winter and spring of 2006 — a remote and peaceful swamp wilderness.